 You did it!
 I am celebrating with you, and it will be celebrated in heaven.
 I will give you moments where people will celebrate with you, but for now I celebrate with you.

 You are not going crazy.
-For now, this will not be shared with many people though.
+For now, this will not be shared with many people.
 Only a few.
 But one day, it will be known.
 I am so very proud of you.

 You did begin this journey over three years ago in your home, and now